frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 This specification does not define any discoverability mechanisms making a serialized Table Dialect be referenced only directly by its URI.

-This specification defines a set of standartized properties to be used and allows custom properties to be added.
+This specification defines a set of standardized properties to be used and allows custom properties to be added.
 It is `RECOMMENDED` to use `namespace:property` naming convention for custom properties.

 ## Properties

 Table dialect defines individual properties that regulates data producing and consuming for different groups of targeted formats, as well, as general rules that applies for multiple data format groups.
-Note, that property grouping is only illustrative, if a property is suitable for a format group that is not mentioned in this specification it still can be used as far as the property definition and symantics are respected.
+Note, that property grouping is only illustrative, if a property is suitable for a format group that is not mentioned in this specification it still can be used as far as the property definition and semantics are respected.

 A property `MUST` be ignored if it is no applicable for an arbitrary data format.
 For example, SQL databases do not have a concept of a header row.